JaminCO/JaminCO/README.md

 [![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=JaminCO&layout=compact&theme=dark)](https://github.com/JaminCO)

-## 🔧 Currently Working On
+## 🔧 Key Projects

-I'm currently working on several projects:
+- #### LianFow
+  LianFlow simplifies crypto payment processing on the NEO X blockchain, enabling businesses to seamlessly accept and manage cryptocurrency transactions with minimal technical overhead. => [LianFlow](https://www.lianflow.vercel.app/)

+- #### Aurify AI
+  This AI platform helps users convert PDFs to AI-summarized audiobooks and generates AI practice questions so students can be able to study for exams or tests. => [Aurify AI](https://www.aurifyai.xyz/)

 - #### Inkwell
   This a platform that would provide writers with a portfolio to showcase their skills and works to potential employers, help connect with other writers, and grow their audience through     writing articles with the help of our in-platform AI. => [Inkwell](https://useinkwell.vercel.app/)

 - #### Qrdini
   Qrdini is an API built especially for frontend devs, in other to help them generate and store QR codes.
-Currently Qrdini is in the beta version but work has begun to roll out V1, if you are interested in using Qrdini it's free, so check it out here => [Qrdini](https://jaminco.github.io/Qrdini)
+Currently, Qrdini is in the beta version but work has begun to roll out V1, if you are interested in using Qrdini it's free, so check it out here => [Qrdini](https://jaminco.github.io/Qrdini)

 Stay tuned for updates!

 ## 📝 About Me

-- 💼 I'm currently working as a Python & Backend Developer, and I am currently open to new roles/gigs as a Backend Developer or Python Developer.
+- 💼 I am currently open to new roles/gigs as a Fullstack Developer (Backend Heavy).
-- 🌱 I'm constantly learning and exploring new technologies in the ecosystem.
+- 🌱 I'm constantly learning and exploring new technologies in the ecosystem e.g. Web3 and AI.
-- 🎯 My goal is to build wonderful SAAS products that solve problems.
+- 🎯 My goal is to build SAAS products that solve problems.
 - 📫 You can reach me via email at jaminonuegbu@gmail.com.

 ## 🌐 Connect with Me